PICKENS, SC: 698 Concord Church Road, Pickens SC, 29671

-Arrival: 5:00-6:00 PM on Friday, at YLI Headquarters (map).
+Arrival: Boys – 5:00 PM, Girls – 5:30 PM, at YLI Headquarters (map).
 Please do not arrive before check in time on the first day as staff will be preparing.

-Departure: Our closing ceremony will begin at 1:30 PM on Sunday at YLI Headquarters (map).
+Departure: Boys – 1:00 PM, Girls – 1:30 PM, at YLI Headquarters (map).
 Departure immediately follows the ceremony.
 Please call if you will be late for pick-up on the last day.

 What to Bring to C-CATS